8 “healthy” foods that aren’t actually healthy

 So what foods are the biggest offenders and how can you be confident your healthy food isn’t junk food in disguise?

-To get some answers, we enlisted the help of Lauren Blake, RD, LDN, CHWC, a registered dietitian at The Ohio State University Wexner Medical Center.
+To get some answers, we enlisted the help of Lauren Blake, RD, LDN, CHWC, a registered dietitian at Ohio State Wexner Medical Center.

 Avoid these eight “healthy” foods: